JALVITO/ingStr/README.md

+#ingStr
+`ingStr` is a game about string manipulation meant to be played between a server and player clients.

 ## GLOSSARY:
 * **Playing field:** all available strings in play.
 * **Player inventory:** collection of words the player has formed.